ncbi/blast_plus_docs/README.md

 ```
 The expected output is a list of BLAST DBs, including their name, description, size, and last updated date.

-For a detailed description of `update_blastdb.pl`, please refer to the [documentation.](https://www.ncbi.nlm.nih.gov/books/NBK537770/)  By default, `update_blastdb.pl`,will download from the cloud provided you are connected to, or from NCBI if you are not using a supported cloud provider.
+For a detailed description of `update_blastdb.pl`, please refer to the [documentation.](https://www.ncbi.nlm.nih.gov/books/NBK537770/)  By default `update_blastdb.pl` will download from the cloud provided you are connected to, or from NCBI if you are not using a supported cloud provider.

 ### Step 6: *Optional -* Show BLAST databases available for download from NCBI
 ```